hackforla/design-systems/.github/ISSUE_TEMPLATE/onboarding.md

 If your role is one of the following, complete the tasks for that role.

 ### Role: Design
-- [ ] Follow the [experience profile guide](https://docs.google.com/presentation/d/1YK7HAiW8-XPI57G8LfY2dgjxN7JknTE0262mhcvhLhQ/edit#slide=id.p) to create an experience profile on the [experience board](https://github.com/hackforla/UI-UX/projects/5) HfLA has created an experience profile so that members can use it to track their courses at Hack for LA.
-It also helps the team leads to identify what skills you have not completed during your time at HfLA.
-The profile is a template for all UX/UI/Researchers therefore not all skills are applicable.
+- [ ] Follow the [experience profile guide](https://docs.google.com/presentation/d/1YK7HAiW8-XPI57G8LfY2dgjxN7JknTE0262mhcvhLhQ/edit#slide=id.p) to create an experience profile on the [experience board](https://github.com/hackforla/UI-UX/projects/5).
+As you learn new research or design skills, you can use the profile to track your progress.
   - [ ] Add profile link as a comment on this issue
 - [ ] Read the [history of the UX/UI work](https://github.com/hackforla/design-systems/wiki/UX-UI-Project-History)
 - [ ] For a comprehensive overview of each part of a design system, please view [HflA’s Design System Guide for Designers](https://docs.google.com/document/d/14BZYFEa5s5FESeASNorEDLH6zEW0LTYcpD1NVyE66iM/edit)